jamf/Setup-Manager/ConfigurationProfile.md

 <string>Welcome to your new Mac!</string>
 ```

+When `title` is empty or unset, the default message `Welcome to Setup Manager` will be shown, unless the `banner` set, when no title will be shown instead.
+This allows for a custom branded title and icon in the banner image.

 #### `icon`

 (String, default: `name:AppIcon`, localized, dark mode)

 The icon shown at the top center of the window.
 There are many options to define icons, described in the [Icon Sources](#icon-sources) section later.
 Images will be scaled to fit a size of 700x128 pixels (or 1400x256 @2x).

+When `icon` is empty or unset, Setup Manager will show the Setup Manager app icon, unless the `banner` is set, when no icon will be shown instead.
+This allows for a custom branded icon and title in the banner image.

 #### `message`